AdobeDocs/cja-apis/src/pages/endpoints/metrics/index.md

     -H "Authorization: Bearer {ACCESSTOKEN}"
 ```

-The above example shows a request for information associated with the `daterangeyear` metric in the `62437d` data view.
+The above example shows a request for information associated with the `visitors` metric in the `62437d` data view.

-### Response parameters

-The response parameters for retrieving a single metric are the same as for retrieving multiple metrics.
-See the table above for a description of each parameter.

 ### Example response